Pages

 What you might immediately notice is there are no trim caps.
 Since my last post I had removed another turn of wire and I had re-measured the inductors at 119nH.
 So I used this value in the design and since I'm confident in my technique I didn't feel the need to include trim caps in the first instance.

 So how did it go?
-Well, in one word splendid.
-The resonse and losses were almost exactly as modelled.
+The response and losses were almost exactly as modelled.
 The model is shown below:

 My centre frequency measured 141.7MHz, between the 3db points.
 And a peak at 140.5MHz.
 A few spot checks further down the response curve on higher and lower frequencies showed my filter had a very slight shift towards the left, or to the lower frequencies, compared to the predicted response.
 And I couldn't noticed any ripple in the response suggesting it wasn't worth trying to trim up the filter.
 With my loss measured at 1dB I adopted that old adage "If it ain't broke, don't fix it".
 I'm calling the filter finished.